-Loans Receivable and Loan Guarantee Liabilities
+Loans Receivable and Loan Guarantees

-The auditor of the Small Business Administration (SBA), which had substantial activity related to the COVID-19 pandemic response, reported internal control deficiencies related to SBA's implementation of provisions in the CARES Act and related COVID-19 relief laws.
+The federal government could not reasonably estimate or adequately support amounts of loans receivable and loan guarantees, most notably at the Small Business Administration (SBA) and Department of Education.
+The auditor of SBA, which had substantial activity related to the COVID-19 pandemic response, reported internal control deficiencies related to SBA's implementation of provisions in the CARES Act and related COVID-19 relief laws.
 SBA's auditor reported several material weaknesses in internal control related to the Paycheck Protection Program (PPP) and COVID-19 Economic Injury Disaster Loan program.
 In addition, the auditor reported that SBA did not properly design and implement effective entity-level controls, such as risk assessment and monitoring controls that produce reliable and accurate financial reporting.

-The auditor of the Department of Education continued to report a material weakness related to the department's controls over the data used for estimating the costs of its loan and loan guarantee programs.
-For example, Education was unable to adequately support certain key assumptions used to estimate the cost it recorded for the broad-based debt relief for eligible student loan borrowers that was announced during fiscal year 2022.42
+The auditor of Education continued to report a material weakness related to the department's controls over the data used for estimating the costs of its loan and loan guarantee programs.
+For example, Education did not design and implement sufficient controls over the relevance and reliability of certain data used to develop key assumptions in its estimate of the student loan program costs.
+In addition, an internal control deficiency related to loan guarantees continued to exist at the Department of Veterans Affairs.

-41The material weakness related to the Reconciliations of Budget Deficit to Net Operating Cost and Changes in Cash Balance also contributed to our disclaimer of opinion on the 2022 and 2021 Statements of Long-Term Fiscal Projections.
+41The material weakness related to the Reconciliations of Budget Deficit to Net Operating Cost and Changes in Cash Balance also contributed to our disclaimer of opinion on the 2023 and 2022 Statements of Long-Term Fiscal Projections.

-In addition, internal control deficiencies related to loans receivable and loan guarantee liabilities continued to exist at other federal entities.
 These deficiencies, and the complexities associated with accounting and reporting for loan and loan guarantee programs, significantly increase the risk that misstatements in federal entity and government-wide financial statements could occur and go undetected.
 Further, these deficiencies can adversely affect the entities' ability to support annual budget requests for these programs, make future budgetary decisions, manage program costs, and measure the performance of lending activities.